 NS024340

 100k Crewmen line the rails on the island of USS Coral Sea (CV-43).
 The aircraft carrier was returning to her home port, Naval Air Station, Alameda, California, after a Western Pacific (WESTPAC) deployment, March 23, 1982.
 Note the large "dish" antenna of the SPS-30 height-finding radar (top right corner).
 US Navy photo by PH3 Curt Fargo (DVIC id: DNST8205145).
-Defense Visual Information Center
+Defense Visual Information Distribution Service

 CV-43 Coral Sea